 Migrant workers or employers pay for this check.

-The Government has decided to defer the introduction of the new Accredited Employer Work Visa until mid-2022.
+The Government has decided to defer the introduction of the new Accredited Employer Work Visa until 4 July 2022.

-Employers will be able to apply for accreditation before the AEWV is introduced.
+Employers will be able to apply for accreditation before the AEWV is introduced, from 23 May 2022.

 Employers accredited under the current system will need to apply and meet the policy requirements of the new accreditation system.